FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/2_Task1.md

 ## Use kubeadm to install kubernetes

-### nodes provided to user:
+### use azure shell as client

-In this lab, we provide two Ubuntu 22.04 Linux VMs that can be configured either as master nodes or worker nodes.
-Each user is granted sudo privileges on both types of servers.
-To ensure smooth operation of Kubernetes, each server is equipped with at least 2 CPUs, 4GB of RAM, and network connectivity between them.
-All VMs are deployed on Azure cloud within the same VNET, facilitating seamless communication.
+before proceed, make sure you have already completed the deployment using terrafrom in azure shell. below all operation are performed on same **azure cloud shell** where you deploy your terraform script.

-#### generate ssh-key for master and worker node
+### generate ssh-key for master and worker node
 ```bash
 rm -f /home/$(whoami)/.ssh/known_hosts